Vennila Kabadi Kuzhu: Production

 According to director Suseenthiran, the film is based on real life incidents as his father was a kabaddi player.
 Suseenthiran got to know about the insults and pains the player went through, which he wanted to showcase in a film.
 He was also inspired from the success of the 2001 Hindi film Lagaan, which was based on cricket.
 After being offered by producer Anand Chakravarthy, Vishnu made his acting debut with the film and he spent months preparing for the role.
 He had to tan his body sitting for hours in the sun to get dark and look like a player, and then for three months he trained for kabaddi matches under a coach, for five hours a day.
-He said the first shot he did was a montage of him running.
+Vishnu said the first shot he did was a montage of him running.

 Soundtrack

 The soundtrack was composed by debutant V. Selvaganesh, the son of the ghatam player Vikku Vinayakram.
 Karthik of Milliblog wrote that he "makes an extremely competent and poised musical debut in Vennila Kabadi Kuzhu".